markwitt1/ezup/README.md

 # Description
 A simple, extremely easy to use file sharing system.
-Please give me tips so I can improve stuff
+Please give me tips so I can improve stuff.
+You can upload files to the server using dropzone.js.
+You will get a unique code from a postgres database.
+By entering this code, you can download your files as zip and the entry will automatically get deleted.

 # Installation
 to run this project, you have to install node.js (http://nodejs.org)